FRC-1721/1721-RapidReact/docs/usage/operating.rst

 The standard controller that we use the logitech joystick most should have knowledge on how this works.

-This controller have being used the most in previous years it might no be used as much in previous years.
+This controller have being used the most in previous years, it might no be used as much in previous years.